Nightlife, Bars, Live Music and Parties on Koh Chang

 If you’re visiting nearby islands, then you’ve got to try cocktails at Banana Sunset on Koh Mak.
 I first met Thai mixologist P.K. when he worked on Koh Chang and moved to Koh Mak several years ago.
 Nice guy and great drinks in a peaceful corner of the island.
 And on Koh Kood, the beach bar at Peter Pan Resort on Klong Chao beach has cocktails that will turn your plan for a quick sunset drink into a 3 hour long bender where you feel obliged to try pretty much everything on the menu as they’re so good.

-The restaurant at Nang Nual Resort in Kai Bae is the location of a nightly ladyboy cabaret show.
+There are occasionally Ladyboy cabaret shows at resorts.
+Keep an eye out for roadside signs advertising these.
+The restaurant at Nang Nual Resort *Now Closed* in Kai Bae was the location of a nightly ladyboy cabaret show.
 Expect lipsynched disco favourites, lots of ostrich feathers, way too much blusher and plenty of high pitched laughs.
 Expect audience participation too, especially if you’re near the stage or appear very unwilling to be embarrassed publicly.
 You will have fun and will be surprised how beautiful a man can be if he really puts his mind to it, takes hormones and has a bit of plastic surgery here and there.

 You know the type of place.
-Quiz nights, all day breakfast, matey banter, a pool table, TV screens on every wall, homemade pies, cargo shorts, Premier League and F1, beer from home and expat barfly wisdom.
+Quiz nights, all day breakfast, matey banter, a pool table, TV screens on every wall, homemade pies, cargo shorts, Premier League and F1, beer from home and all expat barfly words of wisdom your brain can handle.

 Whilst it might be great to have a neon coloured cocktail by the beach before tucking into your green curry and Pad Thai as the sounds on Thai pop waft through the air, it’s even better to get away from that once in a while.
 Sports bars allow you to feel at home again.
 Food you recognise, surrounded by people from your country, with a draught beer – not a bottle and proper Heinz ketchup.